How to Declutter Your Gmail Inbox

 • Starred First — You can “star” certain emails or senders on the left side of the email, and they will show up first in the future.

-• Priority Inbox — Gmail prioritizes which emails are displayed according to how you’ve marked them in the past, labels you use and other rules you apply.
+• Priority Inbox — Gmail prioritizes which emails are displayed according to how you’ve marked them in the past, the labels you use, and other rules you apply.
+This helps keep the primary inbox focused on important emails.

 Gmail inbox types